Khojasteh/print-preview/Docs/TPrintPreview.Events.md

 - **`OnPrintAnnotation: TPreviewPageDrawEvent`** \
   `TPreviewPageDrawEvent = procedure(Sender: TObject; PageNo: Integer; Canvas: TCanvas) of object` \
-  When `Annotation` property is `true`, occurs after a page is printed.
+  Occurs after a page is printed if the `Annotation` property is `true`.

   The items drawn on the provided canvas will place over the printed page.

 - **`OnPrintBackground: TPreviewPageDrawEvent`** \
   `TPreviewPageDrawEvent = procedure(Sender: TObject; PageNo: Integer; Canvas: TCanvas) of object` \
-  When Background property is `true`, occurs just before a page being printed.
+  Occurs just before a page being printed if the `Background` property is `true`.

   The items drawn on the provided canvas will place under the printed page.